xhocquet/Bandcamp-Downloader/README.md

 That's it!
 No manual package installation needed - the script handles it.

-## How to Use

-1. **Launch** `Bandcamp Downloader GUI.bat`
-2. **Paste** a Bandcamp URL (album, track, or artist page)
-3. **Choose** your download location and preferences
-4. **Click** "Download Album"
-5. **Wait** for the thing to happen

-The interface shows real-time progress, and files are automatically organized and tagged when complete.

-## Audio Quality & Artist Support

-### ⚠️ Important Quality Notice

-This tool downloads the **128 kbps MP3 streams** that Bandcamp makes available for free listening.
-These are the same quality files you hear when streaming on the website.

-**Converting to FLAC, OGG, or WAV does NOT improve quality** - it only changes the file format.
-The source remains 128 kbps.

-### 🎵 Support Artists

-For high-quality audio (FLAC, 320 kbps MP3, etc.), **please purchase albums directly from Bandcamp**.

-Bandcamp is one of the best platforms for independent artists:
-* Artists receive a larger share of revenue than other platforms
-* You get high-quality downloads with your purchase
-* You're directly supporting the musicians you love

-**If you enjoy the music, please support the artists by purchasing their work!**

-## Technical Details

 ### Supported URLs

 * Album pages: `https://[artist].bandcamp.com/album/[album]`
 * Track pages: `https://[artist].bandcamp.com/track/[track]`
 * Artist pages: `https://[artist].bandcamp.com` (downloads all available albums)

-### Folder Structures

-1. **Root directory** - All files in one folder
-2. **Album folder** - Files organized by album name
-3. **Artist folder** - Files organized by artist name
-4. **Artist / Album** - Default structure
-5. **Album / Artist** - Alternative nested structure

-### Metadata

-All downloaded files include:
-* Artist name
-* Album name
-* Track title
-* Track number
-* Release date
-* Embedded cover art (for supported formats)

 ## Troubleshooting